 Immerse yourself in the anime and manga capital of the world.
 Develop your illustration skills and design techniques through interactive classes with industry experts.

-Learn from the best as you attend an authentic anime school in Tokyo, one of the safest and largest metropolitan areas in the world.
+Learn from the best as you attend a reputable anime school in Tokyo, one of the safest and largest metropolitan areas in the world.
 Develop your artistic ability and style through classes taught in Japanese by design and animation professionals.
-Learn voice-acting in Japanese from a professional voice actor and experience dubbing a scene in a studio.

 Practice animation techniques such as color blending with Copic markers; inking with fountain pens; and screen-toning, a method of applying textures and shades to drawings.
 Work on character development; then take your characters from paper to the screen through digital animation using programs like Photoshop, Adobe Premiere, and After Effects.